5 Benefits of Embedded Integration Platforms for SaaS Products

 Provide an end-to-end integration experience

-Integrations often feel like afterthoughts bolted n to your product.
+Integrations can often feel like afterthoughts bolted onto your product.
 And they are often provided as services rather than features of your product.
 But it doesn't have to be this way.

 An embedded integration platform includes all the tools you need to provide customers with an end-to-end integration experience that moves those integrations from afterthoughts to essential product functionality.
-The platform provides functionality for development, testing, configuration, deployment, monitoring, and support.
+The platform includes development, testing, configuration, deployment, monitoring, and support functionality.
 And at every step of the process, you can involve your customers, making them partners in the integration process.

 Draw attention to the value of integrations

-Another way to increase stickiness is to help customers notice and appreciate the value they receive from your product, which makes it easier for them to justify the cost.
+Another way to increase stickiness is to help customers notice and appreciate the value they receive from your product, making it easier to justify the cost.
 You can provide significant additional value to your customers with native integrations, and an in-app integration marketplace helps to highlight that value.
 This integration marketplace, typically white-labeled and embedded into the product, features lists of available integrations and access to self-service integration tools for enabling, monitoring, and troubleshooting integrations.

 Increase the cost of switching